-Mr. Lovett, age 64, has served as a member of the Board of Directors since January 2021.
+Mr. Lovett, age 65, has served as a member of the Board of Directors since January 2021.
 He has also served on the board of managers of DFH LLC from December 2014 to January 2021.
-Mr. Lovett was the founder, chairman and chief executive officer of two highly successful growth companies: TowerCom, Ltd, an owner and developer of broadcast communication towers that he founded in 1994, and TowerCom Development, LP, a developer of wireless communications infrastructure that he founded in 1997.
-TowerCom, Ltd and TowerCom Development, LP have each generated over 90% compounded annual rates of return for their investors.
+Mr. Lovett was the founder, chairman and chief executive officer of two highly successful companies: TowerCom, Ltd, an owner and developer of broadcast communication towers that he founded in 1994, and TowerCom Development, LP, a developer of wireless communications infrastructure that he founded in 1997.
 In 2007, he founded TowerCom, LLC and has since served as its chairman and chief executive officer.
 Mr. Lovett also co-founded Lovett Miller & Co. in 1997, a venture capital firm that focuses in technology-enhanced services and healthcare companies.
 Prior to co-founding Lovett Miller & Co., he served as the president of Southcoast Capital Corporation, a family holding company that invests in private equities, public equities and real estate.
 Prior to serving as president of Southcoast Capital Corporation, Mr. Lovett worked for the Lincoln Property Company and in the corporate finance department of Merrill Lynch.
 Mr. Lovett has made venture capital investments in the following companies: RxStrategies, Inc., EverBank Financial Corporation, Healthcare Solutions, Inc. (formerly Cypress Care, Inc.), CareAnywhere, Inc., K&G Men's Centers, Inc., Sigma International Medical Apparatus, Go Software, Inc., Main Bank Corporation, PowerTel, Inc. and Southcoast Boca Associates.

-He currently serves on the board of directors of TowerCom, LLC.
-Mr. Lovett also currently serves on the board of directors for Florida Prepaid College Board.
+Mr. Lovett currently serves on the board of directors of TowerCom, LLC and as a member of the Florida Prepaid College Board.
 Mr. Lovett previously served on the board of trustees and was co-chairman of the Capital Campaign for the University of North Florida.
-Mr. Lovett also previously served on the board of directors of EverBank Financial Corporation (formerly a publicly traded company), and was the chairman of the Youth Crisis Center and the Jacksonville Jaguars Honor Rows Program.
+Mr. Lovett also previously served on the board of directors of EverBank Financial Corporation (a formerly publicly traded company), and was the chairman of the Youth Crisis Center and the Jacksonville Jaguars Honor Rows Program.

-Mr. Lovett's extensive experience serving on boards of directors and 25 years of executive leadership experience and management experience make him qualified to continue to serve on the Board of Directors.
+Mr. Lovett's extensive experience serving on boards of directors and over 25 years of executive leadership experience and management experience make him qualified to continue to serve on the Board of Directors.
 Mr. Lovett is the Chair of our Compensation Committee and a member of our Nominating and Governance Committee.